-Eric joined Boutinot in 2005 and was then responsible for managing our own-production wines from the Rhône, Languedoc and Gascony.
+Eric joined Boutinot in 2005, managing our own-production wines from the Rhône, Languedoc and Gascony.
 Today he oversees all of our winemakers, wherever they are in the world.
-The downside to this is that he doesn’t get as personally involved in as many wines as he once did but as he says:
+This might mean that he doesn’t get as personally involved in as many wines as he once did, but as he says:

 my job is to make myself unemployed by employing people that do it better than me

 Eric’s career began at the University of Besancon where he completed a degree in physics, chemistry and biology.
 This led to a research project on the detection of wine fraud using nuclear magnetic resonance (RMN).
-On completing this project Eric discovered a passion for wine and went on to achieve a Master’s degree in Oenology at the University of Reims, during which time he worked as a viticulturalist.
-Staying in Reims he joined Champagne House Louis Roederer and was responsible for the pressing and assisted with the vinification of the 1996 vintage.
+Through this project Eric discovered a passion for wine and went on to achieve a Master’s degree in Oenology at the University of Reims, during which time he worked as a viticulturalist.
+Staying in Reims he joined Champagne House Louis Roederer and assisted with the 1996 vintage.

 Eric then moved south to Burgundy (“Champagne was too cold for me!”), working for Bouchard Père et Fils in Beaune and William Fèvre in Chablis.
 Here, Eric was deeply involved in the vinification process of wines from the north to the south of Burgundy, including Beaujolais, Côtes de Beaune, Côtes de Nuits, and Chablis, which he describes as: